thomastay/saz-tools/README.md

     brew install prantlf/tap/saz-tools

+Windows users can install using the [Scoop manifest]:

+    scoop bucket add prantlf https://github.com/prantlf/scoop-bucket.git
+    scoop install prantlf/saz-tools

+Ubuntu users can install the [Snap package]:

+     sudo snap install saz-tools

-If you work on Linux and install `deb` or `rpm` packages, download and install your package from [GitHub releases].Or download and unpack a binary archive with a specific version from [GitHub releases].
+If you work on Linux and install `deb` or `rpm` packages, download and install your package from [GitHub releases].
+Or download and unpack a binary archive with a specific version from there too.

 If you want to install a specific commit or the latest master and you do not have the development environment to build it, you can use Docker to [`build`]: